-Major Bloomington properties crowd CFC’s history after that.
-Graham Plaza.
-The former Illinois Central Railroad Freight Depot on North Morton Street.
-The Johnson Building.
-Uptown Plaza.
-Fountain Square Mall.
-One City Centre.
-Showers Plaza.
-The Wicks building.
+Major Bloomington properties crowned CFC’s history after that.
+Graham Plaza, the former Illinois Central Railroad Freight Depot on North Morton Street, The Johnson Building, Uptown Plaza, Fountain Square, One City Centre, Showers Plaza, and the Wicks building.

 CFC also bought and held property for the Bloomington/Monroe County Convention Center until the Monroe County Convention Center Building Corp. could acquire it in 1991.
 And CFC has been involved in plenty of residential space, from the low-income Bicycle Apartments to Lincoln Place Condominiums to the Kirkwood luxury apartments.

 Ferguson and Cook Group founder, Bill Cook, used to keep an eye out for ideas about how to improve downtown Bloomington.

 “We’d walk wherever we were,” Ferguson said.
 “If we were in England, we’d walk.
 If we were in Australia, we’d walk.
 If we were in Evanston, Ill., we’d walk, and we’d look at what made communities successful.
 The most important fact was the fact that they were lived in.”

 Events can also be important in building a successful community, according to CFC President Jim Murphy.
 That can be bringing in Santa Claus or the Easter Bunny, or it can be the annual Canopy of Lights around the courthouse.

 “CFC is wrapping the trees,” Murphy said.
 “What it does is it brings people downtown on the first Friday after Thanksgiving.
 There are thousands of people.
 It’s creating that habit of coming downtown.”